The ORCA-TWIN qCMOS Experiment I. Science case and commissioning at Calar Alto Observatory: Conclusions

 \section{Conclusions}

 Recent years have seen increasing interest in photon counting image sensors, both in the visual, and in the near infrared, for ground based astronomy and applications in space.
-The commercial availability of the turnkey-ready qCMOS camera system ORCA-Quest\,2 from Hamamatsu has allowed the emerging German Center for Astrophysics, that has been founded as a legal entity in September 2025, to engage in this promising technology early on, and to launch the ORCA-TWIN pilot project, while creating a new center for technology, and building first collaborations with the community in Hamburg, Potsdam, Garching, and Granada (Spain).
-With support from Calar Alto Observatory, a fast track installation of the first ORCA-TWIN camera at the 1.23\,m telescope has been accomplished at a 4~night commissioning run in June 2025, 3 months after kick-off.
-Despite poor, non-photometric observing conditions near full moon, First Light was obtained successfully, and the feasibility of high cadence photometry demonstrated in agreement with the predictions from numerical simulations.
-In the meantime, two more science observing runs were conducted in September and November 2025 whose results will be published in the near future.
-Forthcoming papers II. and III. will report results from characterization of the ORCA-Quest\,2 in the DZA detector lab and performance during the first science observing runs, and from commissioning at the Teide Observatory, respectively.
+The commercial availability of the turnkey-ready qCMOS camera system ORCA-Quest\,2 from Hamamatsu has allowed the emerging German Center for Astrophysics to engage in this promising technology early on, and to launch the ORCA-TWIN pilot project, while creating a new center for technology, and building first collaborations with the community in Hamburg, Potsdam, Garching, Granada, and Rome.
+With support from Calar Alto Observatory, a fast track installation of the first ORCA-TWIN camera at the 1.23m telescope has been accomplished at a four-night commissioning run in June 2025, three months after kick-off.
+Despite poor, non-photometric observing conditions near full moon, first light was obtained successfully, and the feasibility of high-cadence photometry was demonstrated, in agreement with the predictions from numerical simulations.